acemonstertoys/bylaws/AMTBylaws.md

 of the directors present at the meeting.
-The secretary of the corporation shall act as secretary of all meetings of the board, provided that, in his or her absence, the presiding officer shall appoint another person to act as secretary of the meeting.
+The secretary of the corporation shall act as secretary of all meetings of the board, provided that, in his or her absence, the presiding officer shall appoint another person to act as secretary of the meeting or, in his or her absence, by a person chosen by a majority of the directors present at the meeting.

 Meetings shall be governed by Simplified Robert’s Rules of Orders, as such rules may be revised from time to time, insofar as such rules are